The Last Muster

 The Last Muster is an 1875 oil painting by Sir Hubert von Herkomer, based on his wood engraving Sunday at the Chelsea Hospital published in The Graphic on 18 February 1871.
-The painting is in the Lady Lever Art Gallery in Port Sunlight, Wirral.
+The painting is in the Lady Lever Art Gallery, in Port Sunlight, Wirral Peninsula.

 Description

-The work depicts a group of Chelsea Pensioners at a Sunday morning service in the chapel of the Royal Hospital Chelsea.
+The work depicts a congregation of Chelsea Pensioners at a Sunday morning service in the chapel of the Royal Hospital Chelsea.
 The aged pensioner at the near end of the second row has died; his neighbour is holding his wrist, checking in vain for a pulse.
 The painting measures 214.5 × 159 cm.